-If you did your extra credit work, we bet you already know that high mercury seafood, alcohol, and cigarettes are off-limits during pregnancy, many are unaware that some vitamins, minerals, and herbal supplements should be avoided as well.
+If you did your extra credit work, we bet you already know that high mercury seafood, alcohol, and cigarettes are off-limits during pregnancy.
+What may surprise you is that some vitamins, minerals, and herbal supplements should be avoided as well.

 Information on which supplements are safe and which aren’t varies and can make things feel even more complicated.
 We’ve got you, though.

-This article breaks down which supplements are believed to be safe to take during pregnancy and explains why some supplements must be avoided.
+This article breaks down which supplements are believed to be safe to take during pregnancy and why some supplements should be avoided.

-Consuming the right nutrients is important at every stage of life, but it’s especially critical during pregnancy, as pregnant women need to nourish both themselves and their growing babies.
+Getting the right nutrients is important at every stage of life, but it’s especially critical during pregnancy, as you’ll need to nourish both yourself and your growing babe.

 Pregnancy increases the need for nutrients

-For example, protein intake needs to increase from the recommended 0.36 grams per pound (0.8 grams per kg) of body weight for non-pregnant women to 0.5 grams per pound (1.1 grams per kg) of body weight for pregnant women (1).
+For example, protein intake needs to increase from the recommended 0.36 grams per pound (0.8 grams per kg) of body weight for non-pregnant women to 0.5 grams per pound (1.1 grams per kg) of body weight for pregnant women.

-However, the requirement for micronutrients, which include vitamins, minerals, and trace elements, increases even more than the need for macronutrients.
+The requirement for micronutrients, which include vitamins, minerals, and trace elements,

-While some women are able to meet this growing demand through a well-planned, nutrient-dense eating plan, it can be a challenge for others.
+While some people are able to meet this growing demand through a well-planned, nutrient-dense eating plan, it can be a challenge for others.

 You may need to take vitamin and mineral supplements for various reasons, including:

-- Nutrient deficiencies: Some women may need a supplement after a blood test reveals a deficiency in a vitamin or mineral.
-Correcting deficiencies is critical, as a shortage of nutrients like folate has been linked to birth defects (
+- Nutrient deficiencies: Some people may need a supplement after a blood test reveals a deficiency in a vitamin or mineral.
+Correcting deficiencies is critical, as a shortage of nutrients like folate has been linked to birth defects.

 - Hyperemesis gravidarum: This pregnancy complication is characterized by severe nausea and vomiting.
 It can lead to weight loss and nutrient deficiencies.

 - Dietary restrictions: Women who follow specific diets, including vegans and those with food intolerances and allergies, may need to supplement with vitamins and minerals to prevent micronutrient deficiencies

 - Multiple pregnancies: Women carrying more than one baby have higher micronutrient needs than women carrying one baby.
 Supplementing is often necessary to ensure optimal nutrition for both the mother and her babies.